Quantile Coherency: A General Measure for Dependence between Cyclical Economic Variables

-Here, we remind the reader about the interpretation of the quantities which we have estimated.
-In Section~\ref{sec:interpretationgauss} we provided a link between quantile coherency and traditional measures of dependence under the assumption of normally distributed data.
+Finally, some words of caution to the reader, about the interpretation of the quantities which we have estimated, are in order.
+In Section~\ref{sec:interpretationgauss} of the supplementary material we provide a link between quantile coherency and traditional measures of dependence under the assumption of normally distributed data.
 The quantile-based measures are designed to capture general dependence types without restrictive assumptions on the underlying distribution of the process.
-Hence, we do intentionally not relate it to traditional correlation which, ideally, should only be interpreted when the process is known to be Gaussian.
+Hence, here we have intentionally not relate it to traditional correlation which, ideally, should only be interpreted when the process is known to be Gaussian.
 The financial returns under study in this section are known to depart from normality.
 Therefore, quantile coherency is not directly comparable to traditional correlation measures.
-What we can see is generally very strong dependence between the portfolio returns and excess market returns at all quantiles confirming the fact that excess returns are a strong common factor for the studied portfolio returns.
+What we can see is generally strong dependence between the portfolio returns and excess market returns at all quantiles confirming the fact that excess returns are a strong common factor for the studied portfolio returns.
 The details that the quantile-based analysis in this section revealed would have remained hidden in an analysis based on the traditional coherency.